The Perfect 4 Days in Venice Itinerary

 Most of the Venetians keep the story associated with Basilica di Santa Maria della Salute close to their hearts as it was built entirely by the survivors of the plague.

 Designed by Baldassare Longhena, it was completed in the 17th century after more than 80 thousand Venetians perished due to the widespread plague in the region.
 It is believed that a miracle took place at this church, which prevented further spread of the epidemic.

 The basilica was then made to give thanks right at the entrance of the Grand Canal.
-It is one of the most photographed churches in the entire country due to its gorgeous façade made with white stone, the imposing white dome and elegant statues.
+It is one of the most photographed churches in the entire country due to its gorgeous façade made with white stone, the imposing white dome, and elegant statues.

-These are two of the most interesting islands just outside of Venice and are well-known for their trattoria culture and their special crafts such as beautifully crafted glass products and trinkets and gorgeous designs and varieties of lace.
+These are two of the most interesting islands just outside of Venice and are well-known for their trattoria culture and their special crafts, such as beautifully-crafted glass products and trinkets and gorgeous designs and varieties of lace.

-Burano is known throughout the world for the lace craftsmanship that is carried out here.
+Burano is known throughout the world for the lace craftsmanship carried out here.
 It is so well known that they have built a lace museum to display their craftsmanship and artistic prowess in the field.

 You can even see the transformation of this unique craft over the centuries by viewing the modern lace styles from the 19th and 20th centuries.
 This craft has been passed down through different generations, with family members educating their offspring about their secrets.